RylanSchaeffer/rylanschaeffer.github.io/content/learning/stochastic_processes/polya_urn_scheme.md

 The Polya urn scheme is intuitively described as an urn filled with balls that are each one of two colors (e.g. black or white).
-A ball is sampled, its color recorded, and the ball plus another ball of the sample color is placed back in the urn.
+A ball is sampled, its color recorded, and the ball plus another ball of the sampled ball's color is placed back in the urn.
 A sample from this stochastic process is the sequence of colors of balls.